 Why you might have an MRI scan

-You might have an MRI scan of your tummy (abdomen) to find out where in the liver the cancer is, how big it is and whether it has spread to any other parts of your body.
+You might have an MRI scan of your tummy (abdomen) to find out where in the liver the cancer is, the size of the tumour or tumours within the liver, and whether the cancer has spread to any other parts of your body.

 Preparing for your MRI scan

 Before you go to your appointment, or when you arrive, you fill in a safety checklist.
 This asks about:

 - any operations you’ve had

 - whether you have any metal implants or other metals in your body

 An MRI scan uses strong magnetism which could affect any metal in your body.
 This includes: